Peraya Homestay

 Option 01

-A traditional family home experience.
-Each room accommodates up to 6 persons with a family-style layout — ideal for groups who want to feel part of village life.
+Simple longhouse-style rooms.
+Each room accommodates up to 6 persons - ideal for groups who want to feel part of village life.

 • Up to 6 persons per room